 But all the apples are in season!
 So, it’s time for a variant of my new favorite cocktail, which is really the perfect fall cocktail.
 We’ll be making what I call, The Harvest Mule.
-The recipe is super simple and really there is nothing more to say other than, let’s dive in, shall we?
+The recipe is super simple, just like Moscow Mule should be.

 Well we need to start this recipe where all cocktail recipes should begin, with a cup.
 In my opinion, it’s mandatory to serve a Moscow Mule in a copper mug.
 However mixing citrus and and copper is apparently toxic!
 According to a Washington Post article: